gardener/gardener/docs/concepts/controller-manager.md

 and the condition will turn `true`.

 #### "Lifecycle" Reconciler

-The "Lifecycle" reconciler processes seed objects which are enqueued every 10 seconds in order to check if the responsible Gardenlet is still responding and operable.
+The "Lifecycle" reconciler processes `Seed` objects which are enqueued every 10 seconds in order to check if the responsible Gardenlet is still responding and operable.
 Therefore, it checks renewals via `Lease` objects of the seed in the garden cluster which are renewed regularly by the Gardenlet.
-In case a `Lease` is not renewed for the configured amount in `config.Controllers.Seed.MonitorPeriod.Duration`, the reconciler assumes that the Gardenlet stopped operating and updates the `GardenletReady` condition to `Unknown`.
+In case a `Lease` is not renewed for the configured amount in `config.controllers.seed.monitorPeriod.duration`, the reconciler assumes that the Gardenlet stopped operating and updates the `GardenletReady` condition to `Unknown`.
-Additionally, conditions and constraints of all shoot clusters running on the affected seed are set to `Unknown` as well because a striking Gardenlet won't be able to maintain these conditions any more.
+Additionally, conditions and constraints of all `Shoot` resources scheduled on the affected seed are set to `Unknown` as well because a striking Gardenlet won't be able to maintain these conditions any more.